 This Plan is sustained through management and staff who are qualified to meet the needs of the population served.
 DCHP is committed to employing staff that are bilingual, and will supplement internal bilingual staff with contracts to provide communication, translation, and interpreter services.
 DCHP’s network includes providers of all specialties who maintain bilingual language capabilities to facilitate communication with patients.

-It is the policy of Dell Children’s Health Plan to be sensitive to and respect the diverse cultures, races, ethnic backgrounds, religions, and disabilities of its Members, and provide linguistic access and disability related access to all CHIP AND STAR members.
+It is the policy of Dell Children’s Health Plan to be sensitive to and respect the diverse cultures, races, genders, gender identities and sexual orientation, ethnic backgrounds, religions, and disabilities of its Members, and provide linguistic access and disability related access to all CHIP AND STAR members.
 The Director of Government Operations and the Director of Member Services will coordinate to present a training program for all Dell Children’s Health Plan staff and subcontractors addressing cultural competencies.
 This program will be presented annually, and all staff will be required to attend.

 All revisions and changes to the Cultural Competency Plan must be submitted to HHSC no later than 30 days prior to implementation of the changes.

-- To recognize that there are many diverse; cultures, races, ethnic backgrounds, religions, and disabilities in Travis and surrounding counties.
+- To recognize that there are many diverse cultures, races, ethnic backgrounds, religions, gender, sexual orientation, or gender identity and disabilities in Travis and surrounding counties.